JPedroAmorim/job-ios-challenge/README.md

 The main target of the app is `JobsityChallenge`, but there's a unit test target as well, named `JobsityChallengeTests`.

+The application's entry point is when the `AppCoordinator` takes hold of the application's window `rootViewController` in `SceneDelegate`.
+From there, things should be very easy to follow.

 <!-- Links -->

 [🛠 xcode 14+]: https://apps.apple.com/us/app/xcode/id497799835?mt=12